carlos-alberto-silva/rGEDI/README.md

       https://ieeexplore.ieee.org/document/8331845

 GEDI webpage.
 Accessed on February 15 2020 https://gedi.umd.edu/
 GEDI01_Bv001.
-Accessed on February 15 2020 https://lpdaac.usgs.gov/products/gedi01_bv001/    GEDI02_Av001.
+Accessed on February 15 2020 https://lpdaac.usgs.gov/products/gedi01_bv001/
+GEDI02_Av001.
 Accessed on February 15 2020 https://lpdaac.usgs.gov/products/gedi02_av001/
 GEDI02_Bv001.
 Accessed on February 15 2020 https://lpdaac.usgs.gov/products/gedi02_bv001/
 GEDI Finder.
 Accessed on February 15 2020 https://lpdaacsvc.cr.usgs.gov/services/gedifinder

 # Acknowledgements
 University of Maryland and NASA Goddard Space Flight Center for developing GEDI mission

-Brazilian National Council for Scientific and Technological Development (CNPq) for funding the project entitled "Mapping fuel load and simulation of fire behaviour and spread in the Cerrado biome using modeling and remote sensing technologies" and" leaded by Prof. Dr. Carine Klauberg and
+Brazilian National Council for Scientific and Technological Development (CNPq) for funding the project entitled "Mapping fuel load and simulation of fire behaviour and spread in the Cerrado biome using modeling and remote sensing technologies" and leaded by Prof. Dr. Carine Klauberg (carine_klauberg@hotmail.com) and
-Dr. Carlos Alberto Silva.
+Dr. Carlos Alberto Silva (carlos_engflorestal@outlook.com).

 **rGEDI package has been not developted by the GEDI team.
 The authors assumes no responsibility whatsoever for its use, and makes no guarantees, expressed or implied, about its quality, reliability, or any other characteristic.**